Shivarudra Balayogi: Awakening

 Srinivas had begun to experience an acute spiritual hunger by the age of five.
 At the age of six or seven, he became mesmerised upon hearing his sister singing Bhaja Govindam, composed by the great Yogi-teacher Adi Shankaracharya.
-The spiritually precocious child immediately learned the Sanskrit verses, began singing them and contemplating their meaning.
-A sudden detachment (vairagya) dawned, as a result of Adi Shankaracharya's exhortation:

-Sing the Glory of God and adopt His consciousness into your mind, for when the end comes to the physical body, none of your worldly scholarship, wealth or possessions are going to come to your rescue.

 Seenu's mind became obsessed with thoughts of birth and death: "What is the use of living if we are simply going to die?", "Do we come into being with our physical body, and do we die with this body?", "If one is truly the Immortal Soul, the Consciousness beyond birth and death, why is it that we are unaware of it?", "If happiness exists, why is it that we do not have it all the time, 24 hours a day, 7 days a week?"

 Srinivas had become uncomfortable with the sight of the world, and wondered whether there was a technology to "switch off" the universe.

 Guru

 During his teenage years, Seenu spent much of his time at various temples around his home, sitting quietly by himself.
-He would contemplate the meaning of jnana (knowledge), bhakti (devotion) and vairagya (detachment) from the teachings of Adi Shankaracharya, and longed for a Guru of the calibre of Shri Ramakrishna Paramahamsa and Shri Ramana Maharshi.
+He would contemplate the meaning of jnana (knowledge), bhakti (devotion) and vairagya (detachment) from the teachings of Adi Shankaracharya, and longed for a Guru of the calibre of Ramakrishna and Ramana Maharshi.

-At the age of fifteen, Seenu began to secretly meditate in the isolated Nagara Theertha cave in the Chamundi hills (outside Mysore) several days a week instead of going to school.
-At the age of sixteen, Srinivas was led to the great Shri Shivabalayogi Maharaj through a series of unusual events.
-Having performed a heroic twelve-year tapas (intense meditation) at the age of fourteen, Shivabalayogi Maharaj was known for his powerful presence and dazzling aura of peace.
-In a dream, on the night before meeting His Guru, Swamiji initiated Seenu into a mantra, which was to become an anchor for his mind on the path to Self Realization:.